 Academic Probation enrollment occurs when the prior academic record is below what is required for program admission.
 This may be due to a weak academic background as reflected in the student’s undergraduate grade point average (GPA) and/or standardized admissions test scores; or a bachelor’s degree from a non-accredited institution.
 In such cases the probationary status is removed by the Records Office when 10 semester hours have been completed in good standing.

-Conditional Acceptance occurs when the application packet has not yet been completed in full.
-Such application packets must be completed during the first semester of enrollment, at which time the conditional status is removed by the Records and Registration Office.
+Conditional Acceptance occurs when the application has not yet been completed in full.
+Students who are accepted conditionally may enroll in courses as though they were a programmed student, but full acceptance into the program is delayed.
+Such applications must be completed during the first semester of enrollment, at which time the conditional status is removed by the Records and Registration Office.

 Acceptance with Deficiencies

 Acceptance with Deficiencies occurs when program prerequisites remain outstanding.
 Prerequisite deficiencies must be removed before program candidacy is granted.

 Persons may apply for visiting student status if they wish to enroll in graduate courses for credit on a part-time basis but not enroll in a degree program.
 Visiting students must submit the Visiting Student Application and an official transcript indicating a completed bachelor’s or higher degree.
 (Visiting students receive “conditional acceptance” until this transcript is received.)